opf/openproject/docs/user-guide/forums/README.md

 Enter the **subject of the message**.

 You can choose whether the message should be **Sticky**.
-A sticky message always appears on top ot the forum.
+A sticky message always appears on top of the selected forum.

 Select if a message should be **Locked**.
 Then it can no longer be edited or commented by the project team.

 Enter a description which will then appears next to the message title in the forum.
 You can add a file if needed.

-Click the blue **Create** button to creat the new message for this forum.
+Click the blue **Create** button to create the new message for this forum.

 ![Forum new message details](image-20191119102209845.png)